 - Achieved: successfully bring about or reach (a desired objective or result) by effort, skill, or courage; to succeed in finishing something or reaching an aim, especially after a lot of work or effort; to carry through (as a process) to completion; attain; accomplished; gained

-They will often talk about assessment too; conversation is a valid way to ‘assess’ your child’s progress, you do it all the time.
+LAs will often talk about assessment too; conversation is a valid way to ‘assess’ your child’s progress, you do it all the time.
 It may not be written down by the child, we all know that young children especially, dumb down their expressed thoughts to what they can spell if they think someone else will read it.
-So to get at the heart of a thought process, conversations and spoken questions are the most efficient way to see where your child is at in their thinking.
-In academia, it’s called a viva, a spoken exam in the living voice; so if it’s good enough for a Ph.D. it’s good enough for you.
+So in order to get to the heart of a thought process, conversations and spoken questions are the most efficient way to see where your child is at in their thinking.
+In academia, it’s called a viva, a spoken exam in the living voice.
+UNCRC article 16

-There is also recorded work, but please don’t send samples as they do not belong to you they belong to your child.
-Respect their rights to privacy in their written correspondence, for that is what ‘work’ is, correspondence with you, a friend, an imagined audience or simply themselves, UNCRC article 16.
+There is also recorded work, but please do not send samples as they do not belong to you they belong to your child.
+Respect their rights to privacy in their written correspondence UNCRC article 16 .

 When describing your education consider all of the definitions and be clear about which interpretations you are using in your own mind, that will give a stronger voice throughout your writing.
-The clearer the report, the fewer excuses the LA can come up with for deeming it unsuitable without giving you specific information- which you can then expand upon giving more details if necessary.
+The clearer the report, the fewer reasons that the LA will have for deeming it unsuitable.

 The length of a report depends on a few things.
-Mostly it depends on the LA and on how long you have been home educating, whether you have written reports before for them, and whether they are reasonable.
-It also makes a difference if this is your first report, if it’s the response to an s437(1) notice to satisfy, asking for a revocation of an SAO under s442, or if the child has an EHCP.
+Mostly it depends on the LA and on how long you have been home educating, whether you have written reports before for them and whether they are reasonable.
+It also makes a difference if this is your first report, if it is the response to a s437(1) notice to satisfy, asking for a revocation of an SAO under s442, or if the child has an EHCP.

 We would advise the following as a guideline:

-- short (1-2) (reasonable LAs and new to HE within a few weeks, written previous satisfactory reports so this is un update);
+- short (1-2) (reasonable LAs, written previous satisfactory reports so this is un update);

 - medium (3-5) (first report to LA after establishing HE, LA expressed specific concerns about previous reports, EHCP);

-- long (from 5 pages upwards) (first report or if concerns rasied about for a child with an EHCP, for s437, s442 and court proceedings)
+- long (from 5 pages upward to extensive) (first report or if concerns rasied about a child with an EHCP, for s437, s442 and court proceedings)

 There are many approaches to education; no one is considered to be more lawfully ‘correct’ than any other.
-As long as you adhere to the principles of s7 of the Education Act 1996 you are educating lawfully (more in the coming months).
+As long as you adhere to the principles of s7 of the Education Act 1996 you are educating lawfully.